This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Diane Small

-I first discovered German brand Farrah Floyd at a gym, of all things.
+I first discovered sustainable German fashion brand Farrah Floyd at a gym, of all things.
 She was being profiled in a documentary about sustainability in fashion on the German ARD channel, which was later internationally broadcasted on Fashion One TV.
 I was just channel surfing in a hotel gym treadmill when I heard the presenter mention the words ‘zero waste‘ and when I saw the clothes, I nearly slid right off the machine.
 I was hooked!

 Using only certified organic materials, Farrah Floyd is a Berlin based womenswear label that seriously cares about sustainability.
 The brand combines quality materials with quirky design to create pieces that are comfortable to wear, and anti-seasonal – meaning every collection is uniquely designed in a way that goes against passing trends and has a timeless, urban feeling to it.
 All of these American made pieces can also easily be mixed and matched with other items in your wardrobe.

-The brains behind the brand isn’t named Farrah Floyd – it’s actually Bojana Draca, a young designer who has presented at industry events such as the Greenshowroom, Ethical Fashion Forum Brand Preview, and Milano Unica.
+The brains behind the brand isn’t actually named Farrah Floyd – it’s actually Bojana Draca, a young designer who has presented at industry events such as the Greenshowroom, Ethical Fashion Forum Brand Preview, and Milano Unica.

 Trained in fashion and textile design and holding a Master’s Degree in Sustainability in Fashion, Bojana combines interesting sartorial concepts with finely honed technical skills and sustainable design strategies to create the Farrah Floyd brand.
+Her latest collection, called the Savage Boulevard, offers a sophisticated study in texture, colour and form.

 For more information, please click here.